 1. A monthly sing-along held the 2nd Sunday of each month.
 This is a time to get together and share songs.
 We have many copies of the Rise Up Singing songbook available.
 Some people bring a guitar, autoharp, dulcimer or other acoustic instrument – more players are welcome!
 We meet from 2:00 to 4:00 pm at Ocean Ridge Assisted Living located at 1855 Ocean Blvd SE (above Westgate housing development; the turn off Ocean Blvd is near the AAA office).
 Click on the sing-along page for more information.

-2. A monthly contra dance is held on the 3rd Saturday from Sept through May (although the Dec contra dance is held on Dec 1st this year).
+2. A monthly contra dance is held on the 2nd Saturday from Sept through May.
 The dance is held at the Greenacres Grange and starts at 7:00 pm.
 The Grange is held in Greenacres, just off Hwy 42 between Coos Bay and Coquille (near mile marker 3).
 Each month, the dance features live music and a caller who walks us through all of the steps.
 What is contradancing?
 It’s lots of fun.
 If you can walk, you can contra dance.
 Click on the contra dancing page for more information.

 What about you – what are your interests and talents?
 Want to receive a monthly email announcement about upcoming events?
 Have ideas about fabulous folk music activities you’d like to help make happen?
 We’d love to hear from you!
 Send us an email at firstname.lastname@example.org